BullSequana/portails4/README.md

 The current version of Portails4 implements UDP transport communication.

+## Configuration

+The library can be configured thanks to environment variables.
+Here is a non exhaustive list of configuration items.
+- BXIPKT_DEBUG  debug level of the bxipkt layer.
+Default value is 0.

 ## About

 This repository is named Portails4 which means Portals4 in French.